 A lot of our frustration and stress arises because we’re doing things that God never called us to do.
-We do them because we feel pressure from others; we think it’s the right thing to do, or we do it for acceptance and approval.
+We do them because we feel pressure from others; we think it’s the right thing to do or we do it for acceptance and approval.
 Unfortunately this only leaves us feeling worn-out and stressed-out.

 Here are a few tips to rethink your perspective on time:

-- There are 24 hours in a day, evaluate the priorities that God has called you to do and leave the rest.
-It won’t be easy but it’s the only way to maximize your time.
+- There are 24 hours in a day, Evaluate the priorities that God has called you to do and leave the rest.
+It won’t be easy, but it’s the only way to maximize your time.

-- Stop trying to prioritize your schedule, instead, schedule your priorities and make sure that your health is always one of your priorities.
+- Stop trying to prioritize your schedule; instead, schedule your priorities and make sure that your health is always one of your priorities.

-- There will never-ever-ever be enough time in one day to get everything done.
+- There will never ever, ever be enough time in one day to get everything done.
 No matter how we do today, no matter how productive we are, we will never get it all done.
 When we can understand that, then we can go to bed each day believing that we’ve done our best instead of feeling guilty and regretful that we did not get it all done.

-- Lack of time is usually a problem of over-committing, poor focus, or wasting time.
+- Lack of time is usually a problem of overcommitting, poor focus, or wasting time.
 Can you see how you waste some of your time?
 Is it playing internet games, watching TV, or social media?

 3. Rethink your Perspective on Control

 This is one of my go-to scriptures in the Bible: “What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you?”
-(Jas 4:1).
+(James 4:1).
 Why?
 Because it cuts right to the core of why I’m often so stressed-out and often frustrated.

 My wants, my desires, my need to be in control is often in conflict with God’s best for me.
 God wants me healthy for a variety of reasons, but maintaining my health and weight may not always be convenient for me.
-It takes me out of my comfort zone sometimes; it messes up my plans and it takes sacrifice, which, let’s face it–is not pleasant.
+It takes me out of my comfort zone sometimes; it messes up my plans and it takes sacrifice; which, let’s face it, is not pleasant.